Spring is in the Air

 to melt, animals come out from their winter homes, and temperatures begin to rise.
 Then suddenly spring explodes and the beautiful colors and smells take us by surprise.
 A walk through downtown can feel like a visit to a botanical garden.
 Here are a some of our favorite things to do in spring:

-• Green Mountain Film Festival: March 13th - 16th, a non-competetive film festival showcasing narrative, documentary, and experimental features and shorts from all over the world.
+- Green Mountain Film Festival: March 12th-15th.
+A non-competetive film festival showcasing narrative, documentary, and experimental features and shorts from all over the world.

-• ArtWalk: Art walk provides a fun and casual way to experience art, meet local artists, and explore downtown shops, restaurants, and galleries.
-This bi-monthly, First Friday event is brought to you by The Center for Arts and Learning and supported by The Drawing Board!
-The April 2025 event coincides with Poem City!
+- ArtWalk: Art walk provides a fun and casual way to experience art, meet local artists, and explore downtown shops, restaurants, and galleries.
+This bi-monthly, First Friday event is brought to you by The Center for Arts and Learning and is held on February, April, June, August, October, and December.

-• MayFest: First weekend in May.
-Includes All Species Day, Green Up Day, Montbeerlier, and Montpelier Alive's 25th Birthday Celebration Fundraiser.
+- MayFest: First weekend in May.
+Includes All Species Day, Green Up Day, Montbeerlier, and many more festivities around downtown!

 This is spring here, tumultuous and dramatic, and full of wonder.
 It’s as if we forget every year, and are taken by surprise as the sun sets and the evening wood frogs chime in.
 But, as I step outside at dusk, I smell the smoke from a nearby grill, and hear the voices of children running around without jackets on (even though it’s only 52 degrees out), I remember the hope and serenity a peaceful spring evening can bring. - Enjoying Spring in Montpelier by Montpelier Alive Executive Director, Katie Trautz